kartikshukla2301-eng/ai-study-assistant/DEMO_SCRIPT.md

 ## 11. Closing

 This project helped me understand full-stack development, authentication, MongoDB architecture, protected frontend routes, API integration, deployment workflows, responsive UI systems, and Progressive Web App development.
-The platform is deployed online and designed to scale into a complete AI-powered study ecosystem.
+The platform is designed to evolve into a scalable AI-powered productivity ecosystem for students and developers.